Dangerous Crazy Bernie Sanders Is Raking In the Campaign Cash

 BERNIE IS SELLING THE POLITICS OF ENVY AND GREED

 If you want a clue as to who this lunatic Sanders is, besides being a Communist, his campaign manager co-chaired an event that included a Hamas fundraiser.
 The Islamofascists are his kind of people.
+He also endorsed the Hamas Flotilla.

 He will say anything.
 In 1987, he knew healthcare for all would bankrupt the nation by itself, without all the other freebies he’s offering.
 Did he get dumber since then or will he say or do anything to win?